jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_ssr.md

 1. Click **Configure \| Diagnostic server**.
 2. Select **Configure the Spotlight Statistics Repository**.

-In the Spotlight deployment the Spotlight Client communicates with the Spotlight Diagnostic Server which communicates with the Spotlight Statistics Repository.

 ## Select the Diagnostic Server

-For federated Spotlight Diagnostic Server you will be prompted to select the Spotlight Diagnostic Server to configure.
+If the Spotlight Diagnostic Server is federated you will be prompted to select the Spotlight Diagnostic Server to configure.
 Each Spotlight Diagnostic Server is independently configured for the Spotlight Statistics Repository.

 ## Configure the Spotlight Statistics repository